jonathankellyva/vdc-helper/README.md

 * Add a [GVAA Rate Guide](https://globalvoiceacademy.com/gvaa-rate-guide-2/) link next to the category.

-* For audiobooks, display PFH rates under the Budget in the Job Highlights.
+* Calculate and display PFH (Per Finished Hour) rates under the Budget in the Job Highlights for audiobooks and anything else that is longer than 20 mins.

 * In Licensing Details, highlight in-perp ads in red and other ads in green so they stand out.
   Also, make ad licensing durations more concise and readable.